KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/troubleshoot_guide.md

 ## Alternative Installation Method

+!!! note

+    **The alternative installation method is useful for downloading a smaller ISO and may resolve issues with downloading Bazzite's ISO, but contains installer display issues on most handheld hardware**.

 If none of the above errors are relevant to your issue, or you still have problems installing Bazzite, then try following our alternative installation method:

 [**Try installing Bazzite by rebasing from Fedora Kinoite (KDE Plasma) or Fedora Silverblue (GNOME)**](/General/Installation_Guide/alternate-install-guide.md).

-!!! note

-    The alternative installation method is also useful for **downloading a smaller ISO** and **may resolve issues with downloading Bazzite's ISO**.